Listen on Spotify

 Carnevale Mission

-The Carnevale of Creatures was a live venetian, steam punk, masquerade variety charity event .
-It was hosted in February of 2011 and was a 4 hour event held at Sons of Hermann Hall in Deep Ellum, Texas.
+The Carnevale of Creatures is a live venetian, steam punk, masquerade variety charity event .
+The last Carnevale debuted in February of 2011 as a 4 hour event held at Sons of Hermann Hall in Deep Ellum, Texas.
 It hosted 50 performers for the evening.

 Our mission was to bring awareness to a nonprofit charity named Love146.org.
 The charity works world wide to abolish child sex slavery through prevention and aftercare.
 The story follows as a journalist touring Thailand came upon a brothel where young girls were pinned a number on their shirt, dosed with heroin and sat in front of cartoons; and stared at through a glass window.
 Men would pick and choose these young girls as though they were on a menu and do whatever they wanted to them.